 11. Scalloped Backdrop

 Who’d have thought the secret to making this scalloped backdrop was to cut out equal sizes of circles of your wrapping paper?
-By the way, I highly recommend placing strips of tape on both the tops and bottoms of the circles.
+I highly recommend placing strips of tape on both the tops and bottoms of the circles.
 They’ll give a nicer finish and effect.

 12. Flower Garland Backdrop

-I’ve found this flower garland looks so much better when it’s in front of a neutral colored wall.
-However, if you want the pastel colors to really pop out, I’d strongly suggest placing it in front of a black colored wall.
+I’ve found this flower garland looks so much better when it’s in front of a neutral colored wall but if you want the pastel colors to really pop out, I’d strongly suggest placing it in front of a black colored wall.

 13. Harry Potter Photo Booth

 Having a Harry Potter themed party?
 Rally up the students on each of the 4 houses and take your house photos with this Harry Potter inspired photo booth.
-By the way, don’t forget to add a skewer on Hedwig’s bottom so it’ll be easier for you to look like you’re holding Harry’s favorite owl.
+Don’t forget to add a skewer on Hedwig’s bottom so it’ll be easier for you to look like you’re holding Harry’s favorite owl.